Berthoud Dental Care under new ownership

-Deschene earned his DDS, doctor of dental surgery, in 1982 from the University of Nebraska Medical Center.
+Wolfenden earned his DDS, doctor of dental surgery, in 1982 from the University of Nebraska Medical Center.
 He worked for a private practice in Lincoln, then a corporate practice in Denver before purchasing a private practice, also in Denver, in 1986, which he sold in 1999.
 That year, he purchased Berthoud Dental Care from Nic Newby, who had founded the practice in 1975 and still lives in Berthoud.

-“It’s the oldest, best established practice in Berthoud,” Deschene said.
+“It’s the oldest, best established practice in Berthoud,” Wolfenden said.
 “It’s been a pleasure and privilege serving everybody.
 When you’ve been in practice as long as I have, your patients become your extended family.
 Earning their trust and respect has meant a lot to me.”

-Deschene will miss the relationships he’s built with patients and the staff, he said.
+Wolfenden will miss the relationships he’s built with patients and the staff, he said.

 “Every patient I greet, I ask, ‘How have you been?’
 They show me pictures.
 They tell me stories,” Wolfenden said.
 “I’m interested in their entire life, not just their mouth.”